tardate/LittleCodingKata/tools/iperf/README.md

 ## iPerf

-Example with the earlier version, has support all the way back to MacOS Sierra.
+Example with the earlier version, has support all the way back to macOS Sierra.

 ### iPerf macOS Installation